 I still did my part of getting everyone into their “sacred space” and quieting them down before turning it over to my volunteer.
 My aide and I were able to “patrol” the room as the reflection went on (I also had quiet music in the background and the lights dimmed).

 In all, my volunteer did pretty well.
 She was a bit nervous and so her pace was a bit too quick but not terribly so.
 I slowed her down once but I basically let go and allowed her to do it on her own.

-The script she used was from a book called Guided Reflections for Children – Volume 1: Praying with Scripture.
+The script she used was from a book called Guided Reflections for Children, Volume 1: Praying with Scripture.
 I would say that her reading part took about 8-10 minutes, including all of the built-in pauses.
-The rest of the group was as quiet as usual and perhaps more so since it was one of their peers leading them and since 2 adults were patrolling the room!
+The rest of the group was as quiet as usual and perhaps more so since it was one of their peers leading them and since two adults were patrolling the room!

 Afterwards, I thanked the volunteer and asked if anyone else would like to do this in the future and one young lady raised her hand, so I’m going to give it another try.

 I’m going to prod one of the young men to volunteer as well.
 I’ve been noticing how the guys often sit back and let the young ladies take the lead when it comes to speaking and leadership roles in RE.
 Years ago, young girls felt pressure to not assert themselves in learning situations…even feeling the need to “act dumb” in certain situations when they were around guys.
 Thankfully, that has changed.
 Unfortunately, now sometimes, it is the guys who feel they need to “act dumb” when around the girls (no big surprise when you see how men, especially fathers, are portrayed on TV and in the movies these days).

 Anyone else noticing this?